This post contains affiliate links.

 Step 4: Soupify

-I like to stir in the broth a little bit at a time – the first splash is most important.
+I like to stir in the broth a little bit at a time – the first stir is the most important.
 Use a wooden spoon to release all the flavor from the bottom of the pot into the soup.
 This will also help ensure the flour doesn’t clump up.
 Add mushrooms, bay leaves, and seasonings.

 Step 5: Assemble